BitcoinDesign/Guide/guide/glossary/index.md

 Bitcoin wallets and addresses are have both [public](#public-key) and [private keys](#private-key) associated to them.
 The private key controls access to funds and the ability to sign (approve) transactions.

+### Lightning Network

+The [Lightning Network]({{ 'https://lightning.network' }}) extends Bitcoin with payment channels to increase transaction speed and lower costs.
+It is becoming widely adopted and accepted as the preferred way to scale Bitcoin.

 ### Miniscript

 A language for writing certain types of Bitcoin Scripts in a structured way.
 Miniscript is easier to read by developers, and also allows for various build-tools to help ensure that scripts are safe, valid, and efficient.